shapesmusic/Shapes-Basics-Draft/notes.md

 - 16 (imagery): add 2 higher, 2 lower ACTIVE (5 notes in one tonescape)
   - reading_imagery_1 A-2H-2L, no spaces, stepwise only
   - reading_imagery_2 A-2H-2L, no spaces, random, not stepwise
-- Begin SR Imagery sequence in the netural mood.
-- Anchor, two higher, and two lower **active**
-- notation: reading_imagery_1
-  - A-2H-2L, no spaces
-  - stepwise only
-- notation: reading_imagery_2
-  - A-2H-2L, no spaces
-  - random, not stepwise
-- should there also be a recording for this one (and the others in this series)? mostly as a way to verify if you got the right note, or did i decide not to do that for a reason?
-  - maybe the idea is that since you can recognize tensions from the tonescapes passive lessons, you're able to verify yourself. i like that.